djaodjin/djaodjin-pages/docs/user-guide/pages-upload-media.md

 ### Amazon S3 Storage

-This feature requires two more dependencies: boto, django-storages and django-celery, So first:
+This feature requires two more dependencies: boto, and django-storages.
+So first:

-    $ pip install boto django-celery django-storages
+    $ pip install boto django-storages

 Add configuration to your settings.py